Melbourne is one of the greatest cities in the world.

 Drive the Great Ocean Road

 As one of the top tourist destinations, not just for Melbournians, but for all of Australia, the Great Ocean Road is an epic experience.
 You could consider the road a tourist trap, but the good thing about road trips is that it’s easy to avoid the crowds.
-Beginning at the coastal town of Lorne, grab yourself a salty, delicious potato cake, put the car in drive and begin.
+Beginning at the coastal town of Torquay, grab yourself a fantastic brunch then start to drive.

 The amazing coastline is as beautiful as it is rugged, having caused the demise of several ships throughout history.
 The roaring ocean continues to erode the coastline, creating dramatic cliffs and winding turns.
 Feel the ocean breeze, stop for a surf or continue on until you reach the 12 Apostles.